-Springdale traces its beginnings to a tollgate on a road bisecting the farming community of Springdale in eastern Jefferson County.
-More than 125 years ago worshipers met in the Worthington School House led by a pastor from Anchorage Presbyterian Church.
+Springdale traces its beginnings to a tollgate on a road bisecting a farming community (named Springdale) in eastern Jefferson County, Kentucky.
+More than 125 years ago, worshipers met in the Worthington School House, led by a pastor from Anchorage Presbyterian Church (in neighboring Anchorage, Kentucky).
 However, many of those headed to church were faced with paying a toll to access the road.
-After several years the toll burden was alleviated with the construction of a church building on a donated woodlot, The congregation’s size doubled within three months of its 1882 dedication.
+After several years, the toll burden was alleviated with the construction of a church building on a donated woodlot, The congregation’s size doubled within three months of its 1882 dedication.
 The following year, Springdale Presbyterian Church was officially organized by the Louisville (now Mid-Kentucky) Presbytery.

 Springdale has a long history of engagement in the community and around the globe.
-The congregation sent young women missionaries to China and Brazil in the late 1800s and later raised money for a riverboat steamer which provided transportation in the Congo.
-During the disastrous 1937 flood, the congregation offered shelter to those who were displaced from their homes.
-A long-standing relationship with Grace (now Grace Hope) Presbyterian Church in downtown Louisville began in 1949 and was strengthened 50 years later through a partnership between our two congregations called Hope Springs Eternal.
+The congregation sent young women missionaries to China and Brazil in the late 1800s and later raised money for a riverboat steamer that provided transportation in Congo.
+During Louisville's 1937 flood, the congregation offered shelter to those who were displaced from their homes.
+A long-standing relationship with Grace (now Grace Hope) Presbyterian Church in downtown Louisville began in 1949 and was strengthened 50 years later through a partnership between our two congregations, called Hope Springs Eternal.

 Springdale continues to reach outward with a commitment to mission giving and by embracing community ministries like Habitat for Humanity.
-Springdale Preschool has been a vital ministry of the congregation for over 50 years.
-The youth of our congregation and the youth of a congregation in Jamaica have participated in a regular cultural exchange by alternating hosting each other.
-Another group has begun to work in Guatemala installing safer cooking stoves.
-The congregation also has built relationships with other churches and has had members serve at every level of involvement in Mid-Kentucky Presbytery.
+Springdale Preschool has been a vital part what we offer the community for more than 50 years.
+The youth of our congregation have traveled to and served mission sites in Jamaica, Guatemala and Puerto Rico.
+The congregation has built relationships with other churches and has had members serve at every level of involvement in Mid-Kentucky Presbytery.

 The congregation continued to grow and to listen to God’s call.
-In 2002, the building was reshaped to improve the flow of people into and out of worship and to provide handicap accessibility by connecting the chapel and sanctuary with a gathering area.
+IIn 2002, the building was reshaped to improve the flow of people into and out of worship and make our building fully accessibly, by connecting the chapel and sanctuary with a gathering area.
 Following that work, a significant space was dedicated for youth.
 In 2015 the congregation invested in a new sound system and replaced the carpet in the sanctuary.
 In early 2016, the church nursery began a transformation with new carpet and paint.

 God continues to call Springdale from a rich and thriving past into ministry in the 21st century.
 We invite you to come with us as we discover what's next!